A Modular Deep Learning Pipeline for Galaxy-Scale Strong Gravitational Lens Detection and Modeling: Deep Learning Pipeline for Training and Inference

 \subsection{Denoising and Deblending}

 is an image restoration approach used to recover a clean image from a noisy observation.
-Traditionally, image denoising has been posed as an inverse problem, where optimization approaches and special-purpose regularizers (known as image priors) have been used~\cite{anwar2019deep}.
-Recently, deep-learning-based approaches have been increasingly adopted and are emerging as state-of-the-art ~\cite{lim2017enhanced,zhang2018residual} algorithms for image denoising.
-We adopt a deep residual network-based enhanced deep super-resolution (EDSR) architecture~\cite{lim2017enhanced}, which was developed for a specific type of image restoration known as super resolution.
-Since the inputs and the outputs for denoising have the same resolution, we removed the up-sampling layer from the EDSR architecture.
-This layer was composed of $16$ residual blocks each containing two convolutional layers and a $ReLU$ nonlinear activation function.
-The convolution layers use $3 × 3$ kernels and $256$ feature channels.
+Traditionally, image denoising has been posed as an inverse problem, where optimization approaches and special-purpose regularizers (known as image priors) have been used~\citep{anwar2019deep}.
+Recently, deep learning-based approaches have been increasingly adopted and are emerging as state-of-the-art algorithms~\citep{lim2017enhanced,zhang2018residual} for image denoising.
+We adopt a deep residual network-based enhanced deep super-resolution (EDSR) architecture~\citep{lim2017enhanced}, which was developed for a specific type of image restoration.
+Since the inputs and outputs for denoising have the same resolution, we removed the upsampling layer from the EDSR architecture.
+This layer consisted of residual blocks $16$, each of which contained two convolutional layers and a nonlinear activation function $ReLU$.
+The convolution layers use $3 x 3$ kernels and $256$ feature channels.

 The deblending module serves to decouple the lensed light and the source galaxy from the observations.
-This module adopts the same modified EDSR architecture that was used for the denoising module.
-The reason is that the source separation is also an image-to-image task that takes the images with coupled source and foreground galaxies as input and outputs the corresponding lensed or nonlensed source galaxy that is separated from the foreground lens.
+This module adopts the same modified EDSR architecture as that used for the denoising module.
+The reason is that source separation is also an image-to-image task that takes the images with coupled source and the foreground galaxies as input and outputs the corresponding lensed or unlensed source galaxy that is separated from the foreground lens.